-It's not an overstatement to say that the BMW 5 Series sets the standard for premium sport sedans and up until the current generation, wagons, too.
-Introduced in the United States for 1972, the midsize 5 Series has long offered a near-perfect blend of performance, luxury and interior room.
+It's not an overstatement to say the BMW 5 Series has set the standard for premium sport sedans — and wagons, too, when they're available — since it was introduced to the United States market in 1972.
+Since then, the midsize 5 Series has offered a near-perfect blend of performance, luxury and interior room.

-Most BMW 5 Series cars you'll come across new or used are rear-wheel drive; however, all-wheel drive has been optional in recent years.
-Most 5s also have an inline six-cylinder engine, though BMW has offered V8 versions since 1994 and the current generation now uses a turbocharged four-cylinder as its base engine.
-When people ask us to recommend luxury cars, BMW's 5 Series is invariably high on the list.
-Wealthier shoppers may gravitate toward the newer models loaded with technology, but older 5 Series cars can be just as satisfying to drive and own.
+Unless you live in inclement parts of the U.S., most BMW 5 Series cars you'll come across have rear-wheel drive; however, all-wheel drive (BMW's xDrive) has been optional in recent years.
+Traditionally, the 5 Series featured an inline six-cylinder gasoline engine, but BMW has offered four-cylinder and V8 variants in the recent past.
+Turbocharging has played a big part in the 5 Series engine lineup in newer cars, and the current generation is solely powered by turbocharged engines that offer both fuel efficiency and zippy acceleration.
+When people ask us to recommend midsize luxury sedans, BMW's 5 Series is invariably high on the list, new or used.
+Many will gravitate toward newer models loaded with technology, but older 5 Series cars are even more satisfying to drive.

 Used BMW 5 Series Models

-The current-generation BMW 5 Series debuted for 2011.
-Compared to the previous-generation 5, the current car returns to a more conservative appearance, one that shows a stronger family resemblance to other BMW sedans.
-It is also bigger and heavier, while mechanically sharing much with the 7 Series.
-Interior controls and electronics were also upgraded to the latest BMW norm, and the design itself returned to a more driver-centered dash layout.
-In many ways, the latest 5 Series represents a visual return to the past while carrying on the technological advancements of the present and future.
+The previous, sixth-generation 5 Series was produced from 2011 to '16.
+Compared to its predecessor, it marked a return to a more conservative appearance, with a stronger familial resemblance to other BMW sedans.
+It was also bigger and heavier since it shared many mechanical components with the larger 7 Series.
+Interior controls and electronics were upgraded to the latest BMW norm, but the dashboard design returned to a classic driver-centric layout.
+Overall, this 5 Series represented a visual return to the past while embracing the technological advancements of the present and future.

-The previous, fifth-generation 5 Series was produced from 2004-'10.
+The previous, fifth-generation 5 Series was produced from 2004 to '10.
 On the surface, this 5 Series incorporated bold styling cues that departed from BMW's traditional styling language established over the preceding four generations.
 Inside, the 5 boasted one of the most spacious and comfortable cabins in its class, particularly when optioned with the fantastic multicontour front seats.

 There were a number of different model designations used for this generation, as well as a wagon body style.
 For 2004 and '05, it was offered only in sedan form and only with rear-wheel drive.
 There were two six-cylinder models, the 184-hp 525i and 225-hp 530i, along with a top-line V8 version, the 325-hp 545i.
 Throughout this generation, a six-speed manual transmission was standard and a six-speed automatic optional.
 For 2006, the entire engine and model lineup was refreshed.
 The six-cylinders both displaced 3.0 liters, resulting in a more spirited 215-hp 525i and a 255-hp 530i.
 The top-of-the-line sedan became the 550i and featured a 360-hp 4.8-liter V8.

 The 5 Series wagon also arrived for 2006.
 It was offered in a single 530xi model and all-wheel drive came standard.
 Additionally, all-wheel drive became optional for the 530 sedan.
-For 2007, additional standard equipment was added like an auxiliary input jack and BMW Assist, while new options include high-definition radio, BMW's Night Vision system and 20-way-adjustable front seats.
+For 2007, additional standard equipment such as an auxiliary input jack and BMW Assist was provided, while new options include high-definition radio, BMW's Night Vision system and 20-way-adjustable front seats.

 For 2008, the six-cylinder engines were replaced.
-The base engine was now found in the 528i, which featured a 3.0-liter 230-hp inline-6.
-The midgrade choice became the 535i with its twin-turbo 3.0-liter inline-6 good for 300 hp.
-Indeed, we'd argue this was the best choice as it offered similar performance for less money than the unchanged 550i.
-The xDrive all-wheel-drive system was now standard on the 528i and 535i sedans, while the wagon could only be had in 535i xDrive form.
+The base engine was now found in the 528i, which featured a 3.0-liter inline-six with 230 hp.
+The midgrade choice became the 535i with its twin-turbo 3.0-liter inline-six good for 300 hp.
+We'd argue this was in fact the best choice since it offered similar performance for less money than the unchanged 550i.
+The xDrive all-wheel-drive system was now optional on the 528i and 535i sedans, while the wagon could only be had in 535i xDrive form.

-Another area a used shopper should note is the system called iDrive, which corralled audio, climate, navigation and communication functions using a central LCD screen and console-mounted control dial.
-This system was especially cumbersome to use and could make seemingly simple tasks a confusing, multistep affair.
+A significant new feature for the fifth-generation 5 Series was the iDrive electronics interface, which corralled audio, climate, navigation and communication functions using a central LCD screen and console-mounted control dial.
+Originally, this system was rather cumbersome to use and could make seemingly simple tasks a confusing, multistep affair.
 For 2009, the 5 Series received an updated iDrive control knob and menu buttons, but the old cumbersome menu structure remained the same.
 For 2010, the entire iDrive system was updated with the menu structure of newer BMWs as long as you ordered the navigation system.

-This BMW 5 Series was a well-balanced machine that could handle aggressive driving on winding back roads just as easily as it dispatched weekday commutes on crumbling expressways.
-The 5's adeptness at both ride comfort and handling prowess borders on the amazing.
-The steering was equally sublime, with perfect weighting and a near-telepathic feel -- however, it could be rather stiff in parking lots.
-If you like the styling and aren't irritated by its electronics interface, the 5 Series is an excellent choice for a used luxury car.
+In reviews, we reported that this BMW 5 Series was an exceptionally well-balanced machine, handling aggressive driving on winding back roads just as easily as it dispatched weekday commutes on crumbling expressways.
+Its blend of comfort and control bordered on the amazing.
+The steering was equally sublime, with perfect weighting and a near-telepathic feel; however, it could be rather stiff in parking lots.
+If you like the styling and aren't irritated by its electronics interface, this 5 Series is an excellent choice for a used luxury car.

-Third-generation BMW 5 Series cars (1989-'95) are still common as well.
-Although not as perfectly balanced as its successor, this car was highly regarded in its day.
+Third-generation BMW 5 Series cars (1989-'95) were also highly regarded.
+Although not as finely balanced as its successor, this 5 Series still represented the pinnacle of German sport-sedan engineering at the time.
 If you find one in good condition, you'll almost certainly find it enjoyable to own.
 The best years were 1994 and '95 when BMW offered V8 power in two 5 Series with the 530i sedan and wagon (215 hp) and the 540i sedan (282 hp).

 If you are looking for older years, visit our used BMW 5 Series page.